ArjunM25MAC003/action_recognition_project/README.md

 # Action Recognition for Real-Time Safety Monitoring

 This project builds a video action recognition system for short CCTV-style clips.
-The main workflow is in `action_project_clean_final.ipynb`.
+The main workflow is in `action_recognition_project.ipynb`.

 The notebook trains a 5-class safety monitoring classifier: